krwenholz/Resume/resume.md

 I led the great folks in Engineering.

-- Managed the technical relationship with ngrok's largest customer, Databricks: gathering requirements to their multi-cloud deployment of ngrok and coordinating new features
+- Managed the technical relationship with ngrok's largest customer, Databricks, gathering requirements for their multi-cloud deployment of ngrok and coordinating new features
 - Worked with Sales on a 1.5x increase in contract value for Databricks, citing improved value and usage of ngrok
 - Owned the technical relationship with ngrok's second largest customer, Dunkin' Donuts, on uptime, incident management, and capacity planning
 - Retained Dunkin' as a valued customer with over 1.5x increase in contract value despite incidents in the previous years